 The first sentence of your second paragraph will demonstrate your expertise.
 The following sentences are supporting details.
 In other words, they are past work or volunteer experiences, which back up your claims made in the first sentence:

-I find Dentz’s new plans for the Monroe Gaming Project to be solid, and believe it will increase sales by a wide margin.
-Having over 6 plus years in leading graphic design teams with the Phobos Project to an increase in its sales by 30%, I feel I would be an excellent candidate for this position.
+I find Dentzโs new plans for the Monroe Gaming Project to be solid and believe it will increase sales by a wide margin.
+Having over six years of experience leading graphic design teams with the Phobos Project to increase its sales by 30%, I feel I would be an excellent candidate for this position.

-I look forward to meeting both you and your team in order to discuss the advances made with the Monroe Gaming project, and how the knowledge and experience gained from leading the Phobos Project can further help to advance your team’s objectives and increase sales.
+I look forward to meeting both you and your team to discuss the advances made with the Monroe Gaming project, and how the knowledge and experience gained from leading the Phobos Project can further help to advance your teamโs objectives and increase sales.

 Cover Letter Writing Tips